angular-ui/ui-grid/DEVELOPER.md

 Thanks for considering contributions to the ui-grid project.
 This doc will give you a jump start on the development standards we use.

 # Code Structure
-The development goal of ui-grid (ng-grid 3.0) is a fast, testable, and extendable grid component.
+The development goal of ui-grid (ng-grid 3.0) is a fast, testable, and extensible grid component.

 The core angular module (ui.grid) provides the basics
  - Virtualization